 Common Service Desk Queries

-Service desks typically address a more comprehensive range of issues than help desks.
-Some typical service desk queries include:
+Service desks address a broader range of issues compared to help desks.
+Common queries include:

 • Issues related to logging in